willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 The alarm sensor we are going to use is Piezo because it is a simple component to handle and quite cheap, having its value around $ 1.00.

-The integration of Piezo into our project is somewhat trivial, since Johnny Five already has the `five.Piezo` class.
+The integration of Piezo into our project is somewhat trivial since Johnny Five already has the `five.Piezo` class.

 ```javascript
 ...